rlipscombe/mallocinfo/README.md

 Alternatively:

     3> mallocinfo:stats().
+    ok

-The output from that goes to standard error, so where it ultimately ends up depends on your environment.
+The output from `mallocinfo:stats/0` goes to standard error, so where it ultimately ends up depends on your environment.
 At Electric Imp, we use `logger` to forward it to syslog.

 Press Ctrl+C twice to disconnect the remote console.